lana2810/lana2810/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+# Frontend developer

 ### Hi there 👋

-# Frontend developer

 I'm Svetlana, a frontend web developer from St Peterburg.
-I build creative things on the web and i am passionate about learning new technologies!
+I’m currently learning Html, CSS, JavaScrips and so on 😄

 tel: +7 911 765 38 77 (WhatsApp)